Explore Our Garden Wildlife Blog

 - Be careful to avoid squirrels seeing where the bird/squirrel food is stored.
 They are very capable of ‘breaking and entering’ the home, through doors, windows and house eaves.

-- To protect bird feeders you can apply baffles and fit cages or purchase purpose built squirrel proof feeders.
+- To protect bird feeders you can apply squirrel baffles and fit cages or purchase purpose built squirrel proof feeders such as the squirrel buster.

 - Buy 100% guaranteed squirrel proof squirrel buster bird feeders.
 They cost a little more but you quickly get your money back through savings in food!